afrye24/CarMaintenanceLog/README.md

-This Repository displays the Car Maintenance Log project.
-This project was created using IntelliJ IDEA, Java, ,Swing , more?
+This Repository displays the Car Maintenance Tool project.
+As of July 2025, it is an in-progress project, aimed to be completed by the end of August 2025.
+Tool uses Java, Swing, and IntelliJ IDEA.